The present and future of post production business and technology

 And it seems like my five year old ruminations might have been on to something.

-9 responses to “Apple Keynote – Back to the Mac: Implications for Final Cut Pro”
+9 replies on “Apple Keynote – Back to the Mac: Implications for Final Cut Pro”

 I think PPro CS5 has a Find Faces feature.
 I haven’t played with it much yet, but from what I understand it does something similar.